ivanmanan/Show-Feeder/README.md

 The **Favorites** screen renders a list of your favorite shows.

 The **Add Show** screen enables you to add your own show.

-## Specs
-* Move all HTTP methods within the specific widget classes; I will depend on the widgets to fetch API's at every screen change (unfortunately)
-* Must add authentication.
-Have user authentication cached forever.
-* Add Shows - Implement the POST request for anticipated show.
-* Home - should refresh data after detecting a database change.
-* Infrastructure - ding a notification at show's release date at 9 AM.
-* Hosting - see RedHat Openshift; note I must resubscribe every 2 hours.
-Make documentation how to rehost the server.
-Simply use the Docker image.

 ## Server Setup
 1. Modify configuration settings.